Simbi Khali: Career

 At a performance during her senior year at Cal Arts, she was spotted and signed by a talent agent.
 That summer, she performed as part of a Ben & Jerry's troupe that visited hospitals and other charities, passing out samples of ice cream.
 It paid well and gave her time to audition, leading to her first job in the FOX sitcom Martin.

 From 1993 to 1997, she played Sheneneh's vocal best friend in Martin.
 From 1996 to 2001, she played Nina Campbell in the NBC sitcom 3rd Rock from the Sun.
 She was initially cast a recurring character, but was bumped to a main character in season 3.

 In 2016, Khali's career, performances, character portrayals and other accolades were officially recognized and commended by the Mississippi legislature.

 Personal life

 Khali initially met actor Cress Williams at a Los Angeles club in 1994, then again in the fall of 1999 while filming the BET movie Masquerade.
 Within a month they were engaged, and they married in Malibu in the fall of 2000.
-They divorced amicably in 2011.

-They have two children: son Jory Holmes Khali Williams and daughter Courtney CoCo Khali Williams.